The election is open from Tuesday May 2 to Thursday May 11 at noon. Please vote for up three School Council parent/guardian representatives.

-The Newton North School Council works with and advises the principal on budget, school improvement plans, and other issues of general interest.
+The Newton North School Council works with and advises the Principal on budget, school improvement plans, and other issues of general interest.
 Parent/guardian members are expected to attend a monthly one-and-a half-hour meeting.
 The term of office is three years.
 For a full description of School Council purpose and guidelines click here.
-There are currently two openings for School Council with five candidates who have submitted statements describing their interest and experience.

-To ensure one ballot per Newton North parent/guardian, you will be asked for your name and email address when you vote.
-This information will not be made available to any of the candidates and will be deleted after the tallies have been completed.
+To ensure a valid vote, you will be asked for your name, email address, name of student, and grade level when you vote.
+This information will NOT be made available to any of the candidates and will be deleted after the tallies have been completed.

 Candidates: (Listed alphabetically)

 Twenty five years ago, I moved to Newton so that my two daughters could attend the Newton Public Schools.
 I wanted them to experience a learning community that values and celebrates academic excellence, diversity, and making sure that each student gets what they need to succeed in life.
 That is exactly what my two daughters have received from tremendous educators and peer students at Burr Elementary, Day Middle, and Newton North.
 My oldest daughter is now a successful college student and athlete; my youngest daughter is loving life in her first year at Newton North.